Do You Feel Disconnected From Your Partner?

 It’s also very common to experience tension in a relationship after the “honeymoon phase” has ended.
 You and your partner might neglect to take the time to show love and appreciation to one another in the same ways or frequency you did when you first fell in love.
 As time passes, many people grow, change, and develop new values or new desires.
 Significant life changes and stressors, such as the birth of a child, a move, or a financial worries, can also weigh on a relationship.

 Everyone wants to feel loved and valued, but not all of us are skilled at communicating our needs.
 Many people lack positive communication role models.
 Others simply struggle to identify and articulate their emotions.
-But, with help, you can learn healthy ways to express your feelings and reconnect with your partner.
+But, with help, you can learn healthy ways to express your feelings, communicate more effectively and reconnect with your partner.